churc/MajorStudio1/index.md

  &nbsp;

-### Examine ways the gender quantitative project might exist within a museum and engage the viewer.
 ### The project depicts a spatial line installation an art gallery space that represents the percent of female / male artists by gender within each room; lines of color that run across the floor – making the viewer step over them – and wrap up the walls to end at specific artworks; % at the end of each line specify the % gender representation within each room.
+The idea was to examine ways the gender quantitative project might exist within a museum situation and engage the viewer.

 ### [Spatial context - gallery entrance](https://github.com/churc/MajorStudio1/blob/master/SpatialContexts/museum_extRev2_24.png)